Udny Community Trust Company Limited

 Sometimes we collect images (photographs) that can be personal data.

 How do we use this information?

-- Correspond with individuals about membership and the Trust
+Correspond with individuals about membership and UCTC work.

-- Correspond with individuals about grant applications they have made on behalf of community
+Correspond with individuals about grant applications they have made on behalf of community groups.

 Who do you share and disclose information with?

-We will never use your personal data to ask you for donations to Udny Community Trust or another
+We will never use your personal data to ask you for donations to UCTC or another organisations.

 Otherwise we would only share personal data if we were legally required to.